XuTeam/MgNet_Code/README.md

 # MgNet: A Unified Framework of Multigrid and Convolutional Neural Network
-This repository contains the [PyTorch](https://pytorch.org/) (1.7.1) implementation of MgNet.

-As an example, the following command trains a MgNet with  on CIFAR-100:

-`python train_mgnet.py --wise-B --dataset cifar100`

-### Introduction

 MgNet is a unified model that simultaneously recovers some convolutional neural networks (CNN) for image classification and multigrid (MG) methods for solving discretized partial differential equations (PDEs).
 Here is a diagram of its architecture.